CCHI is restarting the online, at-home CoreCHI™ testing as of January 15, 2021.

 Online, “at-home” exams are administered using Prometric’s ProProctor™ application.
 You will need to download it after you receive the confirmation of the scheduled appointment.
 All exams are continuously monitored by remote proctors in a live format, and video and audio recording of the whole process is performed as well.
-Proctors may terminate the exam at any time for violations of the testing requirements.
+Proctors may terminate the exam at any time for violations of the testing requirements and protocols.
 It is your responsibility to comply with all the requirements.
 There are no refunds if your test is not administered due to your failure to meet the security or system requirements.

 Checklist to ensure that your setting meets the online testing requirements